-Growing global interest in CRE has triggered a large growth of real estate tech startups during 2008–2017 according to Deloitte:
+Growing global interest in CRE has triggered a large growth of real estate tech startups during 2008–2017 according to Deloitte.
+Are CRE Brokerages Equipped to Stay Ahead in the Global Industry?

 “… cumulative investments in these startups soared from $2.4 billion to $33.7 billion.
 While venture capital (VC) remains the dominant funding source, there is substantial capital flow from non-VC investors as well, including REITs, established real estate services companies and investors, private equity firms, and high net worth individuals.”